bradleyeckert/hermes/docs/mole.md

 ## AEAD

 [Wikipedia](https://en.wikipedia.org/wiki/Authenticated_encryption):
 > Authenticated encryption with associated data (AEAD) is a variant of AE that allows the message to include "associated data" (AD, additional non-confidential information, a.k.a. "additional authenticated data", AAD).
 A recipient can check the integrity of both the associated data and the confidential information in a message.

 `mole` uses a symmetric algorithm for encryption and a HMAC (hash) algorithm for message signing.

 The default protocol used by `mole` is **XChaCha20-Blake2s**.
-Xchacha20 is a long-IV version of [ChaCha20](https://en.wikipedia.org/wiki/Salsa20).
-For forward compatibility, a 128-bit IV is used instead of XChaCha20's 192-bit IV.
 [Blake2s](https://datatracker.ietf.org/doc/html/rfc7693.html) is used as a HMAC.
 Its 16-byte output authenticates the entire message, including the plaintext header, so that the header cannot be altered.
-Originally, SipHash was going to be the HMAC, which would have been fine except for use cases where an attacker has infinite time to crack SipHash, so Blake2s is used for its stronger security.
+The hash includes a 64-bit counter that gets incremented after each message, which rules out replay attacks.

 Cryptographic functions are called through function pointers held in the port's `struct`.
 Other AEAD algorithms may be plugged in by using the default setup as a template.
-To keep it simple, the following lengths are fixed:

-- 256-bit Encryption key
-- 256-bit HMAC key
-- 128-bit Encryption IV
+Private keys are derived from a KDF whose 64-byte input is:

+- 256-bit Login passcode, must match on both ends to send messages.
+- 128-bit Admin passcode, must match on both ends to raise the privilege level.
-- 128-bit HMAC hash
+- 128-bit HMAC hash, for error-checking the passcodes.

-The hash includes a 64-bit counter that gets incremented after each hash, which rules out replay attacks.

 ## Escape sequences